 In general, avoid abbreviations in running text.
 The ampersand (&) is not a substitute for and.
 Use abbreviations and the ampersand only when part of official names.
 If the name of the abbreviation may be unknown to some readers, use the full name on first reference.
 See individual entries for usage for specific abbreviations.

 Capitalize and spell out formal titles such as professor, dean, president, chancellor, professor emeritus, and chair when they precede a name: Chancellor John Doe, Professor Jane Doe, Dean John Smith; but John Doe, chancellor; John Smith, dean; or Jane Doe, professor.
 Lowercase modifiers: music professor Jane Doe, department chair Jane Doe, or Jane Doe, professor of music.
-Capitalize formal titles of named professorships on all references: Jane Doe has been named the Bascom Professor of Art; Jane Doe, Bascom Professor of Art, received the award; Jane Doe, Bascom Professor Emeritus of Art, gave the lecture.
+Capitalize formal titles of named professorships on all references: Jane Doe has been named the Bascom Professor of Art; Jane Doe, Bascom Professor of Art, received the award; Jane Doe, Bascom Professor Emerita of Art, gave the lecture.
 Named/endowed professorships, deanships, and the like should be listed before other titles in signature lines and biographies.
 See also titles of people.

 acronyms and initialisms

 stands for anno Domini, Latin for in the year of the Lord; do not use periods; AD precedes the year; See also CMS 9.34

 admissions, admissions office, Office of Admissions and Recruitment

 lowercase unless referring to the formal office name

 Use advisor for admissions, academic advising, and housing materials.
 Use adviser for all other uses.
 It is most important to be consistent within a single publication or family of publications.

 groups that were created by the Wisconsin Alumni Association and remain affiliated with the Wisconsin Foundation and Alumni Association

 no hyphen for noun or adjective usages, but hyphenate nouns and adjectives (AP style) for newswriting: African-American; in all instances, capitalize Black when referring to Black people.

 not Agriculture Hall